What qualifications do I need to become a CCA?

 What are the CCA study manuals?
-How much are they?

 There are two in depth study manuals that an individual can purchase prior to attempting either CCA exam.
 These manuals contain all of the questions that a person needs to be able to answer prior to writing the Prairie and International CCA exam.

 The advantage of the study manuals is that each question is followed by a detailed answer that outlines specifically what an examinee needs to know about the question and how to correctly reply.

 Study materials for the International CCA exam are available through the The Fertilizer Institute web site.